mattmakai/mattmakai.com/source/content/posts/141206-typical-devangel-day.rst

 but try to stick to this formula as closely as possible.
 The rigid calendar creates normalcy in what could otherwise be a very unstructured lifestyle.

+For more information on life as a Developer Evangelist, check out these fine posts:

+* `How to Balance Family and Hustling <http://carter.rabasa.com/2012/07/17/how-to-balance-hustling-and-family/>`_ by Carter Rebasa

+* `A Day in the Life of a Developer Evangelist <http://thenextweb.com/dd/2012/06/03/a-day-in-the-life-of-a-developer-evangelist/>`_ on The Next Web

 ----